sewpafly/post-thumbnail-extras/README.txt

 * `link='post'` will create a link to the attachment page.
 * `link='http...'` creates a link to any URL.

-Use the media library to quickly add this shortcode by pressing the "Insert shortcode" button.
+Use the media library to quickly add this shortcode for the selected image by pressing the "Insert shortcode" button.

 = Add/Delete Post Thumbnails =